bridgetower/smartcontracts/structured-staking/test/test.md

     - ✅ should finalize a staking pool by a whitelisted owner;
     - ✅ should fail if an owner is trying to finalize already finalized staking pool;
     - ✅ should transfer rewards back to a tx sender if no one staked into a staking pool;
-    - ✅ should calculate cumulative reward per stake in time of finalizing of a staking pool.
+    - ✅ should set rewards amount in time of finalizing of a staking pool.

 15. `getStakedByUserAmount`: